-Role of the PSIC
+Role of the PSIC 47.
+The PSIC shall submit recommendations on the viability of capital projects to the Governor in Cabinet, through the Financial Secretary.

-47. The PSIC shall submit recommendations on the viability of capital projects to the Cabinet, through the Financial Secretary.
+Definition of "capital project" for the purposes of Part XII

-Definition of "capital project" for the purposes of Part 12
+48. In this Part-

-48. In this Part, "capital project" means any item that will be capitalised on the balance sheet in accordance with generally accepted accounting practice and Schedule3, and includes the construction or purchase of physical assets and the purchase or development of computer hardware or software.
+"capital project" means any item that will be capitalised on the balance sheet in accordance with generally accepted accounting practice and the Third Schedule, and includes the construction or purchase of physical assets and the purchase or development of computer hardware or software.